Farming is everyone's business! The below facts try to prove this bold statement:

 Diploma in Financial Inclusion

-The Certified Expert in Agricultural Finance is part of the curriculum of our Diploma in Financial Inclusion.
-Enroll to our Diploma after completing the CEAF course and waive one module.
-Also, the amount you paid for the course will be deducted from the final tuition fee of the Diploma.
+The Certified Expert in Sustainable Agricultural Finance is part of the curriculum of our Diploma in Financial Inclusion.
+Enrol for our Diploma after completing the CESAF course and waive one module.
+Also, the amount you paid for the course will be deducted from the final tuition fee for the Diploma.

 Diploma in Green Finance

-The Certified Expert in Agricultural Finance is part of the curriculum of our Diploma in Green Finance.
-Enroll to our Diploma after completing the CEAF course and waive one module.
-Also, the amount you paid for the course will be deducted from the final tuition fee of the Diploma.
+The Certified Expert in Sustainable Agricultural Finance is part of the curriculum of our Diploma in Green Finance.
+Enrol on our Diploma after completing the CESAF course and waive one module.
+Also, the amount you paid for the course will be deducted from the final tuition fee for the Diploma.